rohansanjay/reading/Self Development/The_Charisma_Myth.md

 - "Charisma makes people want to do what you want them to do."(2)
 - "Make others feel impressive, intelligent, and fascinating."
 (13)
 - "Because so few of us are ever fully present, if you can even manage a few moments of full presence from time to time, you'll make quite an impact."
 (16)
+- "Whatever your mind believes, your body will manifest" (24)

 ### To Do

 - Reduce how quickly and often you nod
 - Pause for 2 seconds at the end of sentences
 - Focus on your breath and toes to help you stay present
+- Body language is powerful—you must display charismatic body language and this starts with a charismatic internal state in the mind (get the internal state right)

 ### Introduction